 IP Addresses

 An IP address, short for Internet Protocol address, is a unique numerical label assigned to each device connected to a computer network that uses the Internet Protocol for communication.
+Internet Protocol (IP) is a core communication protocol used in the internet and most local networks.
+It is responsible for delivering data packets between devices (such as computers, routers, and servers) across networks.
+IP defines the structure of the data packets and specifies the addressing method that allows devices to find each other on the network.
+Data transmitted via IP is broken down into small units called packets.
+Each packet contains both header information (source and destination addresses) and the actual data payload.
 IP addresses are essential for identifying and locating devices in a network.
 They come in two versions which are IPv4 and IPv6.

 IPv4 (Internet Protocol version 4)